William Graham (field hockey): Ireland international

-Between 1907 and 1909 Graham made 10 senior appearances for Ireland.
+From 1907 to 1909 Graham made 10 senior appearances for Ireland.
 Graham was a member of the Ireland team that played at the 1908 Summer Olympics, winning a silver medal.
 Ireland defeated Wales 3–1 in a semi-final before losing 8–1 to England in the final.

+First World War

+During the First World War he served as an officer in the Royal Army Medical Corps.
+In 1917 he was seriously wounded during an advance in Flanders, causing a leg to be amputated, but subsequently won the Military Cross for gallantry and devotion duty when in command of stretcher bearers.